01 of 14

 Reclaimed Wood Backsplash

 Give your kitchen a dash of rustic charm using reclaimed wood.
 Before installing, apply three coats of water-resistant sealer to the planks.
-Once dry, adhere each board to the wall using removable, adhesive putty.Continue to 6 of 14 below.
+Once the planks are completely dry, adhere each one to the wall using removable adhesive putty.Continue to 6 of 14 below.

 06 of 14